Wilfrid Laurier University

 Wilfrid Laurier University (WLU or simply Laurier) is a public university in Ontario, Canada, with campuses in Waterloo, Brantford and Milton.
-It is named in honour of Sir Wilfrid Laurier, the seventh Prime Minister of Canada.
-A "multi-campus multi-community university", Laurier offers undergraduate and graduate programs in a variety of fields with over 17,000 full-time undergraduate students, over 1000 full-time graduate students, and nearly 4,000 part-time students as of late 2019.
+It is named in honour of Sir Wilfrid Laurier, the seventh prime minister of Canada.
+Laurier offers undergraduate and graduate programs in a variety of fields with over 17,000 full-time undergraduate students, over 1,000 full-time graduate students, and nearly 4,000 part-time students as of late 2019.
 Laurier's varsity teams, known as the Wilfrid Laurier Golden Hawks, compete in the West Conference of the Ontario University Athletics, affiliated with U Sports.

 History

 In 1910, the Lutheran Synod established a seminary, which opened to students in 1911, under the name Evangelical Lutheran Theological Seminary of Eastern Canada.
 In 1914, the seminary expanded its offerings to include non-theological courses and adopted the name "the Waterloo College School."
 In 1924, the institution evolved into the Waterloo College of Arts.